Installation#

 python app.py

-Warning: If using Anaconda, remember to always open the Anaconda Powershell and activate the environment before running the above command.
+Warning: If using Anaconda or pip , always activate the environment using .venv\bin\activate before running the command.

 MacOS#